Tanning Deer Hides

 Disclaimer

 Taxidermy is one of my hobbies and I am not a professional.
 The following instructions are geared towards someone wanting to tan their own hides for rug work or leather.
-Click here for instructions on tanning with Luftan F. There are several other types of tans available but this is one that I have found to work well for me.
-Luftan works well with all skins and leaves a soft pliable skin that is white in color.
+Click here for instructions on tanning with Luftan F. Or recently I have been using Rittles EZ-Tan.
+Both tans work well.
+The EZ tan is a synthetic tan and can be washed.
+Both dry to a white color.

 The first step in the process is to flesh the hide.
 I have a home made fleshing beam made from a board out of a cable reel.
 It is slightly rounded and works well with the fleshing knife that I use.
 I finally purchased a fleshing knife from Van Dykes but have used several other tools to accomplish the same thing, however a good fleshing tool sure makes it easier.
 Before I got a good fleshing tool I used a scythe blade and initially I used a scalpel, large knife and pliers.
 Below are some pictures that will give you an idea of the steps involved.